Getting Sick When You Travel: What To Do + Preventative Tips

 A Spanish hospital selfie

-Some tips to avoid getting sick when you travel and tips for when you do get sick
+Tips to avoid getting sick when you travel + tips for when you do get sick

 - Like everywhere including at home, always wash your hands!
 If you are not able to wash your hands, do carry some antibacterial hand cream or spray.